SSH server hardening

 We all know that it is important to secure your machines.
 I am going to show you some ways to do so.
 Some are trivial and should be set immediately, and some require more work.
 Part 2 will follow with the advanced options.

-I'll use a random Linux machine with a SSH server as reference (
+I'll use a random Linux machine with a SSH server as a reference (

 OpenBSD Secure Shell server according to systemd and config file).
-For the upcoming changes of the config, I have to edit
+For the upcoming config changes, I have to edit

 /etc/ssh/sshd_config.
 It might differ from your setup.

 Please make sure that you test it on another machine first or have another way to access the machine.
 There are options to lock you out if it is not set up correctly!

 And just as a side note: every change of the config file requires are restart of the SSH server.